LakhiniVoshadee/Legal_Aid_Case_Management/README.md

 Database Setup

-Create a MySQL database:CREATE DATABASE legal_db;
+Create a MySQL database:CREATE DATABASE legalAidCaseManagement;

 The Spring Boot application will automatically create the required tables on startup (if JPA is configured with spring.jpa.hibernate.ddl-auto=update).